mem48/geocompr/main.md

 The data comes from the US Census Bureau, and is documented in `?us_states` and `?us_states_df`.

 <!-- Attribute subsetting -->
-1. Select only the `NAME` column in `us_states` and create a new object called `us_states_name`.
+1. Create a new object called `us_states_name` that contains only the `NAME` column from the `us_states` object.
 What is the class of the new object? <!--why there is a "sf" part? -->
 <!-- ```{r} -->
 <!-- us_states_name = us_states %>% select(NAME) -->
 <!-- class(us_states_name) -->
 <!-- ``` -->
-2. Select columns which contain information about a total population.
+2. Select columns from the `us_states` object which contain population data.
-Think about as many ways as possible to do it.
+Obtain the same result using a different command (bonus: try to find 3 ways of obtaining the same result).
-Hint: try to use helper functions, such as `contains` or `starts_with`.
+Hint: try to use helper functions, such as `contains` or `starts_with` from **dplyr** (see `?contains`).

 <!-- ```{r} -->
 <!-- us_states %>% select(total_pop_10, total_pop_15) -->
 <!-- us_states %>% select(starts_with("total_pop")) -->
 <!-- us_states %>% select(contains("total_pop")) -->
 <!-- ``` -->
-3. Find all states that:
+3. Find all states with the following characteristics (bonus find *and* plot them):
 - Belongs to the Midwest region
 <!-- ```{r} -->
 <!-- us_states %>% filter(total_pop_15 < 750000) -->
 <!-- ``` -->
-- Had a total population in 2015 lower than 750,000 residents
+- Had a population of fewer than 750,000 residents in 2015
 <!-- ```{r} -->
 <!-- us_states %>% filter(total_pop_15 < 750000) -->
 <!-- ``` -->
 <!-- UNITS PROBLEM! -->
-- Belongs to the West region, had an area smaller than 250,000 km^2^ and total population in 2015 larger than 5,000,000 residents
+- Belongs to the West region, has an area below 250,000 km^2^ *and* 20015 population greater than 5,000,000 residents
 <!-- ```{r} -->
 <!-- us_states %>% filter(REGION == "West", AREA < 250000, total_pop_15 > 5000000) -->
 <!-- ``` -->